AkiraOS implements a multi-layered security architecture combining WASM sandboxing with custom capability-based access control.

 }

-Performance: ~60ns overhead per native call (inline check, no function call)
+Performance: ~60ns overhead per native call (estimated, board-dependent)

 3. Resource Quotas (Memory Layer)